Nonconforming Sewer Services 101

 Private Sewer Line in the Public Right-of-way

-So, what if your sewer line does not cross private land, but instead connects to the public sewer by going through the public land?
+So, what if your sewer line does not cross private land but instead connects to the public sewer by going through the public land?
 This can cause complications as well.
-If the city decides to do a construction project or road improvement project on land your sewer line runs through; they may accidently hit the line or discovery of the line can cause construction delays.
+If the city decides to do a construction project or road improvement project on land your sewer line runs through, they may accidentally hit the line or discovery of the line can cause construction delays.
 All of this can make you liable.

 One of the quickest ways to work through this issue is to call us and ask us to scope your private sewer.
 This will let you know exactly where your sewer line runs.
 Once you have this information, we can provide an assessment on how to solve your problem.

 Do you suspect that you have a nonconforming sewer line?
 Contact us today and let us help you find the right solution for your needs.

 Need professional, nonconforming sewer services?
 Clog Busters is here to help!
 We offer nonconforming sewer services in Hillsboro, Portland, and elsewhere in the metro area.
 No matter how frustrating or stressful your situation may be, we are committed to exceeding client expectations and ensuring your nonconforming sewer is up to code and properly redirected.

 In addition to nonconforming sewer services in Hillsboro, we also offer sewer line repair, clog removal, and drain cleaning services.
 As your local drain and pipe expert, you can count on us to take care of your sewer line and pipe problems with care, precision, and skill.
 We deliver exactly what you need, when you need it most!

 With nearly a decade of experience with nonconforming sewers in Hillsboro and across the Portland metro area, we know firsthand the unique challenges that homeowners and property managers experience when dealing with underground pipes and sewer lines.
 We consistently receive exceptional feedback from our clients.
 Check out what one of our latest customers had to say about their experience with our team: